PaNOSC-ViNYL/ase/doc/tutorials/ga/ga_optimize.rst

 --------------------------------------------

-In order to relax several structures simultaneously on the same computer a seperate script relaxing one structure needs to be created.
+In order to relax several structures simultaneously on the same computer a separate script relaxing one structure needs to be created.
 Continuing the example from above we therefore create a script taking as input the filename of the structure to relax and which as output saves a trajectory file with the locally optimized